As a commercial real estate owner, you are likely familiar with the process of filling out a personal financial statement (PFS).

 Keep in mind, one of the biggest mistakes you can make when filling out a PFS is overstating the value of an asset.
 Make sure you’re being realistic and not overstating the value of your primary residence or other real estate assets.

-Then, Add Your Commercial Real Estate and Other Rental Properties
+Step 2: Add Your Commercial Real Estate and Other Rental Properties

 Next, continue to add the same information as above for all other properties you own, including commercial real estate and any rental properties.

 Every property should be listed separately, and all the figures should be accurate.
 If you need to double-check any of the information, make sure you do so for accuracy.
 Make sure to mark each property as residential or commercial.

 If your real estate is a source of income, you’ll need to include this information as well.
 This might include rental income or any profit you made when selling real estate.

 Lastly, your PFS must contain any financial liabilities.
 This means any loan or line of credit you’ve taken out, including for real estate purposes.